megankuo/mdia-1106-MeKaWei/documentation.md

 ## Animation ##

 **1.** Transitions
-   * All links have a hover state that uses transition to slowly change the colour of the link.
+   * All pages: All links have a hover state that uses transition to slowly change the colour of the link.
+   * Homepage: The slideshow has transition on the arrows and slide indicators to make the hover over state look less jarring
+   * Both Menus: Menu pages use transition with transform to show details of the menu pictures when clicked.
-   * The arrows for the slideshow also use transition to **2.** Keyframe Animations
+**2.** Keyframe Animations
-   * Mixed
-   * Mixed
+   * Homepage: The landing page portion of the homepage feature slide in animation.
+   * Homepage: The slideshow slides fade in and slide to the right at the same time

 ## Validation ##